Table of Contents

 Risks of microdosing LSD

-As far as modern science knows, LSD doesn’t cause damage to the body in both short and long term, and after 24-48 hours all the substance needed for one trip is completely removed from the body.
-Physical overdose is therefore almost impossible, but that doesn’t mean that microdosing LSD– like many activities –completely risk-free.
+As far as modern science knows, LSD doesn’t cause damage to the body in both short and long term, and after 24–48 hours the substance is completely removed from the body.
+Physical overdose is therefore (almost) impossible, but that doesn’t mean that microdosing LSD–like many activities–completely risk-free.

 One potential concern is found for microdoses of LSD in people with pre-existing heart conditions, which comes from studies demonstrating that fenfluramine, when taken daily, doubles the risk of Valvular Heart Disease.
 Fenfluramine binds to the same receptors as LSD and psilocybin, but the quantities used for microdosing are extremely low in comparison.
 More research is needed to know if this potential risk effectively translates to humans who microdose with LSD.
 The current stance in science is that the microdosing protocols of 10-weeks, with a 4-week pause afterwards, are sufficiently protective for microdosers.
 If you have a pre-existing heart condition, it’s advised to avoid extended periods of microdosing.

 How to prepare your dose for microdosing LSD—volumetric dosing

 First, to ensure you get identical dosages of LSD and avoid the risk of your dosages being too high or too low; use the volumetric dosing method.